 Because of the terrible reputation and misconception Zamboanga has, local and foreign tourists alike are not so drawn to the idea of visiting the peninsula.
 It’s such a shame though because it’s home to wonderful offbeat gems that needs to be seen by the world.
-From hidden mangroves to secret waterfalls, diving spots to magnificent caves, there is so much to be seen!
+From hidden mangroves to secret waterfalls, scuba diving spots to magnificent caves, there is so much to be seen!
 The great thing about Zamboanga is that they also mandate a limitation on visitors.
 For instance, there’s a quota for Sta.
 Cruz island per day, and they’re a limit of 15 minutes if you’re visiting the sand bar behind.
 This is done to protect not only the island, but also the sea turtles that are local to the island.
 They lay their eggs there and the tourism office is very strict about compromising the rest biodiversity in the area.

 They also have local stingless jellyfish found in the mangrove in Sta.
 Cruz island, and although their guides are trained and will guide you to get a little feel of the creature, I would recommend just admiring them through your eyes.
 I mean, how would you like to be touched by strangers without your permission?